Ibrahim-Sereer/Global-CO2-Emissions-Analysis/README.md

 Total Aggregates:
 - The dataset contains information on 195 unique countries.
 - CO2 emissions per capita vary significantly across countries, with some having very high emissions.
+- There is a noticeable relationship between GDP per capita and fertility rates.

 Country-specific Insights:
 - The United States, China, Canada, Saudia Arabia, and Russia are among the countries with the highest CO2 emissions per capita.
 - The top 10 countries with the highest CO2 emissions per capita include major industrial nations as well as some very small states with small populations.
+- Countries with Higher GDP per capita tends to correlate with lower fertility rates.

 ---